 - By adding more justices, we could create a Supreme Court that more fully reflects the diversity of our country.
 The current Supreme Court does not look like modern America -- all but two justices are white, and two-thirds are men.
 There has never been a Black woman, Asian American, or Native American justice.
 There also has not been a criminal defense lawyer on the Court since Thurgood Marshall retired in 1991.
 Adding seats could add a wider diversity of perspectives to the decision making process. - The number of Americans has grown dramatically since Congress set the number of Supreme Court justices at nine.
 More justices could hear more cases and engage more with the public.
-The Court could decide cases using a panel system similar to circuit courts, and make each individual confirmation process less significant and thus ratchet down political gamesmanship around each nomination.
+And each individual confirmation process would become less significant and thus ratchet down political gamesmanship around each nomination.